Source code for ergodic_insurance.hjb_solver

 _DEFAULT_MEMORY_BUDGET_MB = 256 # Max memory for batched evaluation

-[docs] class NumericalDivergenceError(RuntimeError): """Raised when the HJB solver detects NaN or Inf in the value function.""" pass
+[docs] class NumericalDivergenceError(RuntimeError): """Raised when the HJB solver detects NaN or Inf in the value function."""

 [docs] class TimeSteppingScheme(Enum): """Time stepping schemes for PDE integration."""
 EXPLICIT = "explicit" IMPLICIT = "implicit" CRANK_NICOLSON = "crank_nicolson"